 NOTE TO PHYSICIAN

-- Chloropicrin is a volatile liquid that is the active ingredient in tear gas.
+Chloropicrin is a volatile liquid that is the active ingredient in tear gas.
 As a gas it is a powerful lachrymator.
 Early symptoms of overexposure are lachrymation, respiratory distress, and vomiting.
 Pulmonary edema may develop later.
-Treatment is symptomatic. - Contains petroleum distillates--vomiting may cause aspiration pneumonia.
+Treatment is symptomatic.